Uzmashaik93/BuddyBook-v2-server/README.md

 - **User Profiles:** Add and update user profiles.
 - **Email Invitations:** Send email invitations to friends to join teams.
 - **Authentication:** JWT.
-- **Database Integration:** Interacts with a PostgreSQL database for storing team and user information.
+- **Database Integration:** Interacts with a PostgreSQL database to store team and user information.

 ## Tech Stack